-Will be announced in the course.

-Wil be announced in the course.
+Literature Will be announced in the course.
+Elective literature: Wil be announced in the course.

-In cooperation with the House of Competence, Students should be rhetorical trained asking and answering questions (short-answer-and-question-technique).
+In cooperation with the House of Competence, Students should be rhetorical trained asking and answering questions (shortanswer-and-question-technique).
 Therefor most likely a coach will attend several lessons.

-Course: Derivatives [26550]
+Course: Derivatives [2530550]

-Coordinators: Marliese Uhrig-Homburg

-Part of the modules: Quantitative Finance (p.
-49)[IW3WWFIN2], eFinance: Information Engineering and Management in

-Finance (p.
-45)[IW3WWEBM2], Applied Finance (p.
+Coordinators: Marliese Uhrig-Homburg eFinance: Information Engineering and Management in Finance (p.
+44)[IW3WWEBM2], Quantita-Part of the modules: tive Finance (p.
+49)[IW3WWFIN2], Applied Finance (p.
 46)[IW3WWFIN0]